eea/inspire.harvest.feasibility.tools/README.md

 ## Performance Testing

 A JMeter test plan for download services, and several related utilities are available in the directory `performance`.
+Recommended JVM memory settings for JMeter are:

+	-Xms1g -Xmx4g -XX:MaxMetaspaceSize=1g

+Lower limits produced out of memory errors and heap dumps for some of the services tested.

 ### Preparing test data